Caroline Augusta of Bavaria

 Princess Caroline Augusta of Bavaria (Karoline Auguste; 8 February 1792 – 9 February 1873) was Empress of Austria by marriage to Francis I of Austria.
 She was the penultimate child and third daughter of King Maximilian I Joseph of Bavaria and Princess Augusta Wilhelmine of Hesse-Darmstadt.
-She firstly married to Crown Prince William of Württemberg in 1808, but they divorced 1814.
+She firstly married to Crown Prince William of Württemberg in 1808, but they lived separately in 1814.

 Early life

 Caroline Augusta was born on 8 February 1792 in Mannheim, Electoral Palatinate.
 She was the fourth child and third daughter of Maximilian I Joseph of Bavaria and his wife, Princess Augusta Wilhelmine of Hesse-Darmstadt.
 At the age of two, Caroline Augusta caught smallpox.
-Although she survived, her face was left scarred.

 First marriage

-On 8 June 1808, in Munich, Caroline Augusta married Crown Prince William (1781–1864), becoming Crown Princess of Württemberg.
-They had no children and were divorced on 31 August 1814.
+On 8 June 1808, in Munich, Caroline Augusta married Crown Prince William of Württemberg (1781–1864), becoming crown princess of Württemberg.
+They had no children and were living separately on 31 August 1814.

 Her first marriage was arranged to avoid a political marriage arranged by Napoleon.
 After the marriage ceremony, her spouse said to her: We are victims to politics.
-She spent her time writing letters to her brother Louis, and learning Italian and English.
+She spent her time writing letters to her brother Ludwig, and learning Italian and English.
 The couple never bonded with each other and the marriage was finally annulled by Pope Pius VII to enable both of them to make remarriages that were valid in the Catholic Church.
 At the time of the annulment, it was claimed by them that they had lived separately in the palace and that the marriage had never been consummated.